This event is aimed at students from Foundation to Year 10.

 - The Competitor’s school, or one teacher in the Competitor’s school, must be a current financial member of the JLTAV.

-- An entry fee of $7.00 per Competitor for foundation to year 4, or $10.00 per Competitor for years 5 and up is to be forwarded to the JLTAV Inc with the entry form no later than Tuesday 14th September 2021.
+- An entry fee of $7.00 per Competitor in Division A, or $10.00 per Competitor in Divisions B1 to G is to be forwarded to the JLTAV Inc with the entry form no later than Friday 5th August 2016.

-- Each school is limited to one entry per division for Years 7 to 10 (a multi campus school is considered as a different school if they pay membership separately).
+- Each school is limited to one entry per division (a multi campus school is considered as a different school if they pay membership separately).

 - No substitution of students can occur once the entry is lodged with the JLTAV.